Nematic Torques in Scalar Active Matter: when Fluctuations Favor Polar Order and Persistence

 and the orientations of the active particles evolve according to Eq.~\eqref{eq:dynamicsangle}.
 In such mixtures, the passive component undergoes phase separation when the persistence length of the active particles is small enough~\cite{weber2016binary}, as shown in the simulation reported in Fig.~\ref{fig:mixture}a for $\gamma=0$.
 Our results suggest that increasing $\gamma$ should enhance the persistence of the active particles, thereby vaporising the dense passive phase.
 This is indeed what is reported in Fig.~\ref{fig:mixture}{b} where $\gamma$ has been increased up to $\gamma/D_r\simeq 4.5$.
 This shows that the impact of nematic torques in disordered scalar matter can be generically accounted for by an increase of the persistence length.

-\textit{Conclusion.} In this Letter, we have shown how fluctuations enhance polar order in collections of nematically aligning particles.
-In active systems, this leads to an increase of the persistence length which plays an important role in controlling the emergent properties.
-It also means that increasing the density of active particles in experiments should generically lead to an increase of their persistence due to nematically-aligning collisions, and not solely to a decrease of self-propulsion due to head-on collisions.
-This effect is generic and it should also be observable in equilibrium passive systems where, to the best of our knowledge, it has not been reported before.
-Experimental active systems always involve a host of complex phenomena simultaneously and we hope that our study will help design active particles as well as account for their emerging properties.
-For instance, it is well known that the collective swarming of \textit{B. subtillis} relies on phenotypic differences between bacteria at the fore-front and in the core of the colony.
-We suspect that a difference in shapes, by controlling the nematic torques between neighboring bacteria, could play an important role in this process by regulating the persistence of the bacteria.
+\textit{Conclusion.} We have shown how fluctuations enhance polar order in collections of nematically aligning particles.
+In active systems, this leads to an increase of the persistence length, hence impacting emergent properties.
+As suggested by our hydrodynamic treatment, we expect this effect to be generic and to extend beyond systems described by Eq.~\eqref{eq:dynamics}.
+Supplemental Material Sec.
+V for instance show how nematic torques also enhance persistence in discrete-time Vicsek-like models~\cite{supp}.
+Similar results should also apply to passive systems where, to the best of our knowledge, it has not been reported before.
+In experiments, increasing the density of active particles should generically lead to an increase of their persistence due to nematically aligning collisions, which should oppose the well-documented decrease of self-propulsion due to head-on collisions~\cite{fily2012athermal}.
+Note that our work uses the same range for pairwise forces and aligning torques, hence being as close as possible to collision-based models, where repulsive forces and aligning dynamics go hand in hand.
+For swarming bacteria like \textit{B. subtilis}, we suspect that a difference in shapes between bacteria at the fore-front and in the core of the colony could regulate the bacterial persistence and play an important role in the spreading of the swarm.

 \textit{Acknowledgments:} We thank Josep-Maria Armengol-Collado, François Graner, Yariv Kafri, Sunghan Ro, Alex Solon, and Fred van Wijland for stimulating discussions.
-JT, CD, and GS acknowledge support from the ANR grant THEMA.
-CD acknowledges the support of a postdoctoral fellowship from the LabEx ``Who Am I?''
+J.T., C.D., and G.S. acknowledge support from the ANR grant THEMA.
+C.D. acknowledges the support of a postdoctoral fellowship from the LabEx ``Who Am I?''
 (ANR-11-LABX-0071) and the Université Paris Cité IdEx (ANR-18-IDEX-0001) funded by the French Government through its ``Investments for the Future'' program.